martyrsmith/martyrsmith.github.io/source/_posts/aws-cdk-python.md

 cdk deploy
 ```

-Answer <yes> to prompts.
+Answer "yes" to prompts.
 If successful, you should see output with your new API URL.
 ```
 Outputs:
 TsCdkWithPythonLambdaStack.MyPythonEndpointABC = https://xyz.execute-api.us-west-2.amazonaws.com/prod/